quirimmo/rock-paper-scissors-lizard-spock/README.md

 ### Run the E2E Tests

+There are 103 e2e tests in the project.
+You can find all the e2e tests inside the folder `test/e2e` folder.

 In order to execute the tests, you need a pre step which will install locally **selenium** needed for the execution.
 Simply go to the root folder of your project, and run the following command:

 `node_modules/protractor/bin/webdriver-manager update`